Vic Koenning

-Victor Emanuel Koenning Jr. (born February 26, 1960) is a former professional American football player, and current Outside Linebacker coach at Louisiana–Monroe.
+Victor Emanuel Koenning Jr. (born February 26, 1960) is a former professional American football player and coach who currently serves as the defensive coordinator at Tuscaloosa County HS.
 He was the interim head coach at the University of Illinois Urbana-Champaign in 2011 and was the head football coach at the University of Wyoming from 2000 to 2002, where he compiled a record of 5–29.

 Playing career

 A three-year starter and team captain at Kansas State, Koenning was the recipient of the Paul Coffman Award, presented to the Wildcat who displays the most outstanding leadership.
 Koenning was third on the team with 93 total tackles as a senior.

 After his collegiate career, he played two seasons (1984–1985) for the Oklahoma Outlaws of the United States Football League (USFL).

 Wyoming

 Following the 1999 season, Koenning was promoted to head coach at Wyoming after Dana Dimel's departure to Houston.
 In his first season as head coach, numerous injuries, a poor defensive performance (allowing 35 points per game on average), and multiple blowout losses lead to a disappointing 1-10 season.
 In his second season, a young and inexperienced Cowboys team finished 2-9.
 In his third season, the Cowboys made some improvements, especially on offense, led by future National Football League players Casey Bramlet and Malcom Floyd.
 On October 26, 2002, Wyoming defeated Air Force.
 This was the only time Koenning defeated a Top 25 team as a head coach.
 However, the Cowboys once again continued to struggle.
 Koenning was fired at the end of the 2002 season.
 Wyoming's Athletic Director said about Koenning, "No one is questioning Vic's dedication and his work ethic.
 Unfortunately, sometimes those attributes do not necessarily translate into success."
 Koenning tenure at Wyoming ended with a 5-29 record, including 1-20 in Mountain West Conference play.